What does a laboratory air shower room look like?

 At Deiiang™, our design approach led by Jason.peng emphasizes not just meeting standards but optimizing operational efficiency.
 Our Modular Cleanrooms for Biotech Labs incorporate advanced monitoring systems that provide real-time environmental data, ensuring continuous compliance and immediate response to any deviations.

-The iso 14644-1 standard defines cleanroom classes based on maximum allowable particle concentrations:
+The ISO 14644-1 standard defines cleanroom classes based on maximum allowable particle concentrations:

 | ISO Class | Former Classification | Max Particles/m³ (≥0.5μm) | Typical Biotech Applications |